-Charity takes great courage and commitment.
-What are some of the challenges you have faced so far?
+Running an organisation takes great courage and commitment, what are some of the challenges you have faced so far?

 Mr. Seruwu and I have faced issues in acquiring funds.
 Most, if not all of PAE’s activities are currently self-funded.
 By that, I mean that the money that sustains our organisation comes from our personal banks.
 This is the biggest challenge we are currently faced with.
 This was not the case some years ago.
 Just like you said, we do have an amazing team, however, we have had to deal with untrustworthy and incompetent people, which made it eminently difficult to run different programs in the organisation.
 One of the main challenges faced is the time consumed to run our NGO whilst balancing studies for myself and work for Mr. Seruwu.
 The challenges are too many to list out individually.
 However, I run by this rule, “no hurdles no achievements, know hurdles know achievements.”
 This is what I realised throughout my time running this NGO.
 The number of unforeseen challenges are too great a number that it is likely for one to give up a few years in.
 What has kept my co-founder and I going through all these years is our passion and obsession with ‘making Uganda great again.’